NOTE: There is a new Simplified KSF available from NHS Employers. Based on the old system, which is described here.

 The development review process consists of four stages:

 The review should be undertaken annually with your line manager or other appropriate qualified person.
 It should not just be a tick box exercise although anecdotally, this is sometimes the case.
 You can help yourself by doing some preparation, in particular coming up with some form of personal development plan or a SWOT analysis.
-Once you have got hold of a copy of your KSF job description, you can use the portfolio builder to keep track of how well you are meeting the dimensions relating to your role.